Tutorial on Saving Tapes

 1. Lost drive belt

-Happens generally when the tape blocks for whatever reason, and also when the drive belt has to little tension.
+Happens generally when the tape blocks for whatever reason, and also when the drive belt has too little tension.
 Try re-installing the drive belt (see the procedure description below).
 Experience shows that the drive belt suffers from aging and if it is lost too often, it may tear.
 So have another cartridge at hand with less important data where you can 'borrow' the drive belt if needed.

 2. Torn drive belt

-Happens mostly if the drive belt as too much tension, but can be caused by simple aging or missing lubrication at the guide pins as well (causing tape stucks).
+Happens mostly if the drive belt has too much tension, but can be caused by simple aging or missing lubrication at the guide pins as well (causing tape stucks).
 Once the drive belt is torn it must be replaced.
 There is no way to repair a drive belt.
 Take another one from another less important cartridge (ideally from a cartridge which has already successfully saved and/or has unreadable data).

 3. Tape jam